spapadim/ESPClock/README.md

 * Ability to control WiFi-connected LED lamps
 * Web-based configuration UI

 This project was partly inspired by the Chumby (remember that?) and by our old X10 light controller (remember *those*!?).
-It probably costs the same as a used Chumby (and does less), but it's more fun this way. :)  In retrospect, the cost could also be taken down to $13.
+Current iteration's cost is probably comparable to a used Chumby (which also has a lot more features), but it's more fun this way. :)  However, the cost could be taken down to ~$10.

 #### Dependencies